The Best French Press Coffee Makers: A Beginner's Guide

 If you keep roast coffee in a glass jar on a sunny window shelf with a loose-fitting lid it will spoil in hours.

-Vacuum-packed coffee of the kind specifically ground for a French press, should not be overlooked.
+Vacuum-packed coffee of the kind specifically ground for a French press, is a good option for busy people.
 If you are out of your home in a hurry every morning, this kind of coffee will brew fast in a French press and is a huge improvement over the instant kind.
 You can even brew directly in specially designed travel mugs!

 The 10 Best French Press Coffee Makers